 An additional statistic worth noting is that 67% of tech CEOs don’t come from a sales and marketing background.
 This makes a lot of sense.
 If you’re founding a tech startup, you’re highly likely to have tech or product experience.
 I founded Sales for Startups

 in 2017 because I believed that a lack of sales experience shouldn’t hold great tech startups back from being successful.

-A lot of our clients have raised around £1m or more and are heading for Series A, but many of them as yet haven’t implemented a proper sales function.
-In effect, they’ve been handling the sales themselves, but are stretched thin and without the experience, they recognise the need to move away from founder-led sales to a more team-led approach.
+A lot of our clients have raised around £1m or more and are heading for Series A. But many of them as yet haven’t implemented a proper sales function.
+In effect, they’ve been handling the sales themselves.
+But stretched thin and without the experience, they recognise the need to move away from founder-led sales to a more team-led approach.